KC Logo

 Problem

-• Limited discoverability and organization, as social media timelines are not designed for long-form journalism or archival access
+• Poor discoverability, since social feeds aren't built for long-form journalism or archival access

 Solution